 Innocent XI, who holds the keys of St Peter in his right hand, is flanked by allegorical statues of Faith and Fortitude.
 The bas-relief depicts the victory of the Christians over the Turks at the siege of Vienna in 1683.
-The two seated lions, at the base of the monument, are a reference to the coat of arms of the Odescalchi family, to which the pope belonged.
+The two seated bronze lions, at the base of the monument, allude to the heraldic arms of the Odescalchi family, to which the pope belonged.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 small-group walking tours

 Search Walks in Rome: